 with a slightly higher degree of power projection, and is regarded as one of the best in the Southeast Asian region.
 Most of the servicemen in the RSN are career soldiers.
 It operates from two naval bases and consists of 6 submarines, 6 frigates, 6 corvettes, 11 patrol vessels, 4 amphibious transport docks and 4 mine countermeasures vessels.
 The RSN also recently added 2 unmanned surface vessels to its inventory.
 At the same time, the Navy operates closely with the Air Force in manning naval patrol aircraft such as the S-70B Anti-Submarine Warfare Helicopter and Fokker 50 Maritime Patrol Aircraft

-One thing to note is that the RSN doesn't use typical Naval ranks like Ensign, Lieutenant Commander or Commander (except for its Admirals).
+One thing to note is that the RSN doesn't use typical Naval ranks like Ensign, Lieutenant Commander or Commander (except for its Admirals and Midshipmen).
 They stick to the Army ranks, ostensibly because Naval command doesn't want to confuse its servicemen.
 So a Captain in the RSN isn't really The Captain

 , but a Lieutenant Colonel or full Colonel